kovzol/geogebra-discovery/README.md

 End users may want to download one of the most recent [releases](https://github.com/kovzol/geogebra/releases).
 Then:

-* To install GeoGebra Discovery, first you need to [install Java RE](https://www.java.com/en/download/) (unless it is already installed on your computer).
+* First you need to [install Java RE](https://www.java.com/en/download/) (unless it is already installed on your computer).
-* To run GeoGebra, you need to extract the downloaded archive and run the file **GeoGebra-Discovery.bat** (or **GeoGebra-Discovery** on non-Windows systems).
+* To run GeoGebra Discovery, you need to extract the downloaded archive and run the file **GeoGebra-Discovery.bat** (or **GeoGebra-Discovery** on non-Windows systems).

 ## Prerequisites, compilation, running and deployment